Confederate Powderworks: Remains

-Although the massive works were seized and dismantled after the war ended, Rains asked in 1872 that the obelisk chimney be spared as he had designed it to "... remain a monument to the Confederacy should the Powderworks pass away".
+Although the massive works were seized and dismantled after the war ended, Rains asked in 1872 that the obelisk chimney be spared as he had designed it to "remain a monument to the Confederacy should the Powderworks pass away".
 On June 2, 1879, Augusta gave custody of the chimney to the Confederate Survivors Association to "beautify it and protect it from injury as a Confederate Memorial".
 The association repaired the square castellated base, protected the corners and in the face, looking towards the canal inserted a large tablet of Italian marble, bearing this inscription: "This Obelisk Chimney — sole remnant of the extensive Powder Works here erected under the auspices of the Confederate Government — is by the Confederate Survivors' Association of Augusta, with the consent of the City Council, conserved in Honor of a fallen Nation, and inscribed to the memory of those who died in the Southern Armies during the War Between the States".

-The 150 foot tall chimney still stands on the Augusta Canal and is one of the more recognizable features of the Augusta skyline today, located at the Sibley Mill at 1717 Goodrich Street in Augusta.
+The 150 ft tall chimney still stands on the Augusta Canal and is one of the more recognizable features of the Augusta skyline today, located at the Sibley Mill at 1717 Goodrich Street.
 The Sibley cotton mill was built on the site as a private venture in 1880–82, using bricks from the demolished powder works, and became one of the largest and most successful cotton mills in the region.
 It manufactured denim until 2006, and the mill's water-driven turbines still generate electricity which is sold to Georgia Power.

 The chimney is the only remaining portion of the original powder works.
 The B/G E. Porter Alexander Camp #158, Sons of Confederate Veterans, spent eight years raising $192,000 to restore the chimney with its historical marker; work started on November 19, 2009, and was completed on March 12, 2010.
-A rededication ceremony was held on Oct.
-9, 2010.
+A rededication ceremony was held on October 9, 2010.